 Click here for information on accessing the Practice Testing Portal, which is free and open to all submitted Michigan DECA members.

 No written events will compete at the District Conference; they proceed directly to the State Conference.

 Judges are an integral part of the conference.
 Each chapter must supply one (1) judge for every ten (10) students registered.
 If a chapter does not fulfill their minimum number of judges at the conference two (2) weeks prior to the conference date, the chapter will be charged $50 for each judge they are short.
 This fee includes judges that are no-shows at the conference.
 It is the chapter’s responsibility that your recruited judges attend and assist at the conference.
 Former students must have been out of high school for at least three (3) years before being allowed to serve as a judge.

 NEW FOR 2020-2021: Judges cannot work the same conference as the chapter that recruited them.
-When a chapter submits their registration, they will give three (3) dates for their Judges to be assigned.
-They will be assigned to one day only, based on when your registration was received.
+On the Judge Signup Form, they will rank their preference of dates.
+They will be assigned based on when your registration was received.
 Our goal is to confirm the date with the judge directly within a week of submitting the Signup Form.

 Refunds will not be given after the conference registration date.